 - And the single most important pattern I found is just how many people remarked how confident they feel about their long-term happiness, in my cases for the first time in their lives.

-In conclusion, is Cerebral a good option for treating anxiety, depression, and insomnia?
+What's the consensus: Is Cerebral a good option for treating anxiety, depression, and insomnia?

 We recommend Cerebral for anyone suffering from anxiety, depression, or insomnia and who is looking for a serious, long-term treatment plan that fits his or her lifestyle.
 Their subscription is super affordable, particularly for those who don’t already have great health insurance coverage.
 And even for those who do, the fact that their service is FSA and HSA eligible is just icing on the cake.

 Cerebral’s Therapy plans look expensive at first glance, but when you do the research you find that therapy, as a service, is not cheap.
 Their plans are priced well against other teletherapy companies, and are way more convenient / COVID-proof than in-person therapy.